xvii. Provisions and contingent liabilities

 The Board of Directors of the Company on October 20.
 2023, approved the execution of the Business Transfer Agreement ('BTA') with GGL (a party under common control) for acquisition of the business undertaking of GGL relating to the business of licensing music audio content and hosting and streaming services under the name -'Gaana', on a going concern basis through a slump sale.

 The Company completed execution of the above BTA on December 1, 2023, at a purchase consideration of ' 25 lakhs.
-Further, as per Appendix C to Ind AS 103, Business Combinations, the financial information for the comparative period, has been restated to include the financial information from the earliest period for the acquired business and presented.
+Further, as per Appendix C to Ind AS 103, Business Combinations, the financial information for the comparative period, was restated to include the financial information from the earliest period for the acquired business and presented.

-52. DISCLOSURE OF TRANSACTIONS WITH STRUCK OFF COMPANIES.
+53. DISCLOSURE OF TRANSACTIONS WITH STRUCK OFF COMPANIES.

-The Company did not have any material transactions with companies struck off under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956 during the year ended March 31, 2024 and previous year ended March 31, 2023.
+The Company did not have any material transactions with companies struck off under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956 during the year ended March 31, 2025 and previous year ended March 31, 2024.

-53. The Company did not have any transactions to report against the following disclosure requirements as notified by MCA pursuant to amended Schedule III:
+54. The Company did not have any transactions to report against the following disclosure requirements as notified by MCA pursuant to amended Schedule III:

 (a) Crypto currency or virtual currency